-Course Management - Utilizing Technology - SaskGolfer.com - Saskatchewan's Largest Golf Community
+Course Management - Utilizing Technology - SaskGolfer

 Remember when creating your plan, know where the trouble is, along with yardages to and over it.
 Know where the widest part of the fairway is and plan to hit an approach shot from a yardage you like.

-PGA of Saskatchewan Professional Jason Schneider is a regular contributor to the SaskGolfer community.
+PGA of Canada – Saskatchewan Zone Professional Jason Schneider is a regular contributor to the SaskGolfer community.
 For help with your golf game, contact Jason at (306)975-3320

-The PGA of Saskatchewan is a part of the PGA of Canada, which was established in 1911, and is the second oldest and third largest professional golf association in the world.
-The PGA of Canada is a non-profit Association comprised of 3,700 golf professionals across the country.
-The PGA of Canada develops, promotes, and supports members in living a better life and earning a better living.
-The Association consists of the National Office located in Acton, Ontario and nine Zone Offices across the country.

-Saskatchewan is one of the smallest provincial PGA of Canada sections, yet has some of the most highly educated and trained Golf Professionals in the country.
-There are many PGA of Saskatchewan Members who dedicate a significant amount of time devoted to Instructing and Coaching golfers of all abilities and ages.
-For a complete listing of PGA of Saskatchewan Members who can improve your golf game, please visit their website at www.pgasask.com